readthedocs/ethicalads.io/content/posts/2022-privacy-teardown-search-engines.md

 than Blacklight although that isn't too surprising since we had much more control with the extensions.
 The exhaustive EasyPrivacy list blocked the most requests but many of those were not third-party requests or trackers.
-Both Privacy Badger and DuckDuckGo Privacy Essentials/Tracker Radar did very similarly in identifying and blocking requests.
+Both Privacy Badger and DuckDuckGo Privacy Essentials/Tracker Radar did very similarly in identifying and blocking trackers.

 Hopefully you enjoyed this privacy teardown post for search engines.
 Please [get in touch]({filename}../pages/contact.md) if you have any ideas or feedback on this teardown or our methodology.